 What Is a Nurse Practitioner?

-A nurse practitioner is a nurse whose clinical education and training exceeds that of a registered nurse.3 Nurse practitioner requirements vary by state.
-In some states, they may have the same authority level as a doctor, while other states may require nurse practitioners to work under the supervision of a physician.3
+A nurse practitioner (NP) is a nurse with advanced clinical education and training who can perform duties beyond those of a registered nurse.3 Nurse practitioner requirements vary by state, as does the role of a nurse practitioner vs. doctor.
+In some states, they may have the same authority level as a doctor, while in other states, they may require nurse practitioners to work under the supervision of a physician.3

-A nurse practitioner delivers patient-centered care and may serve as a person’s primary care provider or a specialty care provider.3 Depending on your state, your day-to-day responsibilities as a nurse practitioner may include:4,3
+A nurse practitioner delivers patient-centered care and may serve as a person’s primary care provider or a specialty care provider.3 Depending on your state, your day-to-day responsibilities as a nurse practitioner may include:3, 4

-• Counseling patients and their families about illnesses or injury
+- Counseling patients and their families about illnesses or injuries

 Nurse practitioners are essential to the U.S. healthcare landscape.
-By 2034, the Association of American Medical Colleges (AAMC) predicts the U.S. will be short 124,000 physicians, and nurse practitioners are helping to fill the gap.5,4 Nurse practitioners also help patients minimize their medical costs by reducing emergency room visits and using preventive treatment to lower overall medication costs.4
+The Association of American Medical Colleges (AAMC) predicts the U.S. will be short 124,000 physicians by 2034, and nurse practitioners are helping to fill the gap.4, 5 Nurse practitioners also help patients minimize their medical costs by reducing emergency room visits and utilizing preventive treatments to lower overall medication expenses.4

 Nurse Practitioner Specialties